-Ms. Corinne Woods, Director, United Nations Millennium Campaign
+Corinne Woods, Director, United Nations Millennium Campaign

-National governments will have to invest in the collection and analysis of reliable and timely data in order to identify policy priorities and gauge progress.
+- 43. National Governments will have to invest in the collection and analysis of reliable and timely data in order to identify policy priorities and measure progress.
 This will require setting aside funds for ensuring infrastructure that can generate data and also secure data from corporations, which are becoming increasingly strong players in data generation.
-Special attention will need to be paid to ensure that data is not used for unintended negative purposes, notably political persecution.

-In addition, data has to be disaggregated in order to identify sectors of society that are excluded and, ultimately, to help formulate a policy response that targets the root causes of inequality.
-The "My World" platform, through which 7 million people from around the world have expressed their development priorities, illustrates the potential impact of dissecting a data set based on demographics such as locality, gender, age and ethnicity.
-Applying policies that should benefit everyone, such as universal primary education, will help identify groups that are excluded from development for structural reasons.
-States can then target policies to ensure that services reach those groups effectively.
+Special attention will need to be paid to ensure that data are not used for unintended negative purposes, notably political persecution. - 44.
+In addition, data have to be disaggregated in order to identify sectors of society that are excluded and, ultimately, to help formulate a policy response that targets the root causes of inequality.
+The My World platform, through which 7 million people around the world have expressed their development priorities, illustrates the potential impact of dissecting a data set based on demographics such as locality, gender, age and ethnicity.
+Applying policies that should benefit everyone, such as universal primary education, will help to identify groups that are excluded from development for structural reasons.
+States can then target policies to ensure that services reach those groups effectively. - 45.
 Disaggregated data will be essential for the implementation phase.
-While aggregated data can help governments establish priorities for their societies overall, disaggregated data is necessary to help eradicate discriminatory practices through government regulations and changes to legal frameworks.
+While aggregated data can help Governments to establish priorities for their societies overall, disaggregated data are necessary to help to eradicate discriminatory practices through government regulations and changes to legal frameworks.
 Ultimately, sustainable development requires that all sectors of society feel that they are part of the process and that all can benefit from the outcome.

-Parliamentarians play an essential role in the collection of data in a way that ensures that all voices are heard.
-For example, if every parliamentarian in the world reached out to just 1,000 of their constituents, some 43.5 million more people could become aware of the SDGs.
+- 46. Parliamentarians play an essential role in the collection of data in a way that ensures that all voices are heard.
+For example, if every parliamentarian in the world reached out to just 1,000 of his or her constituents, some 43.5 million more people could become aware of the sustainable development goals.
 Still, data collection cannot rely exclusively on online sources but must also include offline efforts.
 While new technology opens up immense opportunities for data collection and analysis, the gap in access to online services is such that relying solely on such services would provide a distorted picture of citizens' views.
-The need for incorporating offline approaches to data collection is effectively illustrated by the "My World" experience, which collected 75 per cent of all votes through paper ballots.

-Aggregate numbers are not sufficient to obtain a reliable picture.
+The need for incorporating offline approaches to data collection is effectively illustrated by the My World experience, which collected 75 per cent of all votes through paper ballots. - 47.
+Aggregate numbers are not enough to obtain a reliable picture.
 Data collection efforts need to ensure that all sectors of society are covered.
-Parliamentarians, with their unique access to constituents, can help ensure that all voices are heard.
+Parliamentarians, with their unique access to constituents, can help to ensure that all voices are heard.
 Many sectors in society need to be approached directly and encouraged to participate in surveys.
-As the "My World" survey has shown, online voting tends to attract responses from men whereas paper ballots allow interviewers to approach women and other sectors of society that might otherwise be excluded.

-Efforts by parliaments and parliamentarians to collect data enable them to also inform their constituents about the SDGs and involve them in the process.
+As the My World survey has shown, online voting tends to attract responses from men whereas paper ballots allow interviewers to approach women and other sectors of society that might otherwise be excluded. - 48.
+Efforts by parliaments and parliamentarians to collect data enable them to also inform their constituents about the sustainable development goals and involve them in the process.
 Some parliaments already have mechanisms in place which allow for ongoing communication between individual parliamentarians and their constituents on this issue.
-One example is Uganda's free SMS-based system "UReport", which allows young Ugandans to communicate directly with their parliamentary representatives about important issues in their communities.
+One example is the free SMS-based system UReport in Uganda, which allows young Ugandans to communicate directly with their parliamentary representatives about important issues in their communities.
 Parliaments would benefit from peer review processes to exchange lessons learned and best practices.

-If it were not for the IPU, I personally would not know about the SDGs.
-People are not aware of UN processes, especially when they require a long-term perspective.
+If it was not for IPU, I personally would not know about the sustainable development goals.
+People are not aware of United Nations processes, especially when they require a long-term perspective.